ivaibhavshah/push-notification-with-nodejs/README.md

 *Register your mobile/web app and get json credential and set it in your app and generate a token through it*

-*Go to Project Settings => Service Account and click on generate new private key as file will be downloaded rename and copy it to your clonned code directory.*
+*Go to Project Settings => Service Account and click on generate new private key, as file will be downloaded rename and copy it to your clonned code directory.*

 ### We would Need to set some env variables for you to run this repo